-It is usually claimed that First Nation and Inuit youth suicide is a “mental health” crisis—it is not.
+It is usually claimed that Indigenous youth suicide is a “mental health” crisis—it is not.

 COLONIZATION IS THE CAUSE OF YOUTH SUICIDE

 If there is a single source of Aboriginal suicide, it is colonization.
 According to The Royal Commission on Aboriginal Suicide in Canada’s report: